-Local health care and managed care plans - As a result of the Homeless Housing Incentive Program, the Leadership Council opened an appointed seat for the Managed Care Plan provider with no term limits.
-While there are two managed care providers within our CoC's geographic region, the Central Coast Alliance on Health (CCAH) is assumed to take over the region managed by Anthem in upcoming years, therefore it was decided that CCAH will hold the vote but both MCPs will attend the meetings.
-In addition, the CoC holds regular meetings with CCAH, Anthem and many departments of both counties to collaborate on the HHIP applications.
+Local health care and managed care plans - As a result of the Homeless Housing Incentive Program, the Monterey/San Benito County CoC Leadership Council created an appointed seat for the regional Managed Care Plan provider (MCP) with no term limits.
+While there are currently two managed care providers within our CoC's geographic region, the Central Coast Alliance on Health (CCAH) is expected to take over the area managed by Anthem in the near future.
+For this reason, it was decided that both MCPs would continue to attend the meetings until that time, but that CCAH would hold the voting seat.
+In addition, the CoC holds regular meetings with CCAH, Anthem, and various departments of both county governments to collaborate on the HHIP applications.